-ShowKids Theatre School provides confidence-building Performing Arts workshops for children aged 4-16 across Waltham Forest.
+ShowKids Theatre School provides confidence building Performing Arts workshops for children aged 4 to 16 across Waltham Forest.
 Free taster workshops are available.
 Call Natalie on 020 3488 5384 or visit the website to find out more.

 Wee Movers offers dance and yoga classes for children aged 2 to 7, including dance techniques, storytelling and adventures.
 Sessions at Leyton Cricket Ground.

 Fitness and leisure